patricklafrance/wmfnext-shell/README.md

 ### Host application

-> A full host example is available in the Github repository [wmfnext-host](https://github.com/patricklafrance/wmfnext-host).
+> An host application example is available in the Github repository [wmfnext-host](https://github.com/patricklafrance/wmfnext-host).

 👉 The first thing to do is to create an host application.
 According to [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) best practices we'll create 3 files: